zhangchaoxu/bone-android/README.md

 }
 ```
 *  run `gradlew bintrayUpload` for global project upload or `gradlew :ModuleName:bintrayUpload` for subModule publish
-*  the jar/doc will be publish in maven, and add to jcenter if you want
+*  the jar/doc will be publish in maven, and add to jcenter if you want in bintrayy page()

 ## License